-The Black Widow tetra is easily identified by the distinguishing black anal and dorsal fins, and by the vertical black bars on the body.
+The Black Widow tetra is easily identified by distinguishing black anal and dorsal fins and the vertical black bars on the body.

 |Scientific Name||Gymnocorymbus ternetzi|

 |Other Names||Longfin Black Skirt Tetra, Golden Skirt Tetra, Coloured Skirt Tetra|

 |Temperature||68 - 78 ℉ (20 - 25.6 ℃)|

 |PH||6.0 - 7.0|

 Black Widow Tetras inhabit small, slow-moving creeks, tributaries and streams in Rio Paraguay and Guapore basins in Brazil, Bolivia and Argentina in Brazil, South America.

 In their habitat, you will usually find them in dense overhanging vegetation that provides them with shade and food.

 They gather near the water's surface, where they will eat crustaceans, small worms and insects.

 Black widow Tetras will accept virtually any food, including granules, flakes and freeze-dried foods.